adpadillar/nearbyy/apps/docs/src/content/docs/typescript-sdk/nearbyy-client.md

 - `body`: The body of the request.
   - `files`: An array of files to upload.
   - `fileUrls`: An array of URLs to upload.
+  - `tag`: The tag to apply to the files, used for filtering on queries.

 Note: You can either provide an array of files or an array of URLs, but not both.